raydelvecchio/imessages-finetune/README.md

         }
         ```
 * Ideally, we should also detect links, and scrape them if we can, to best capture the context in which the user is responding
+* Currently, we ignore all tapbacks, just focusing on text generation

 # iMessages Local Database